alulfazlur/Django-Pair-Project/README.md

-# Django-Pair-Project
+# Dribbble Clone

-Tugas Django Pair Project Yopi dan Alul
+Make a Dribble Cone with Django